cliffparnitzky/CheckedEmail/README.md

 Provides two textfields for forms for double entering a e-mail address and checking for equality.

-Also adds the option to activate e-mail field with confirmation for members (affects among others the modules `Personal data` and `Registration`).
+Also adds the option to activate e-mail field with confirmation for members (activation in system settings, affects among others the modules `Personal data` and `Registration`).

 Installation